 Which Battery is Better for Your RV: Lithium-Ion or Lead-Acid?

-What Are the Weight and Space Differences Between the Two Battery Types?
+What Are the Weight and Space Differences Between Lithium-Ion and Lead-Acid Batteries?

 Lithium-ion batteries are 60-70% lighter than lead-acid equivalents.
-A 100Ah lithium battery weighs ~30 lbs, while a lead-acid counterpart exceeds 60 lbs.
-Lithium’s compact design allows flexible installation in RVs, freeing space for other gear.
-Lead-acid’s bulkier build often requires dedicated battery compartments, limiting storage optimization.
+For example, a 100Ah lithium battery weighs approximately 30 lbs, while a similar lead-acid unit exceeds 60 lbs.
+Lithium’s compact design allows flexible installation and frees up valuable storage space in RVs.
+Lead-acid batteries often require dedicated compartments, limiting layout options.

-How Does Lifespan Impact Long-Term Costs for RV Owners?
+How Does Lifespan Affect Long-Term Costs for RV Owners?

 Cost Factor Lithium-Ion Lead-Acid